-When a family member terminates employment with Meriter or a Meriter Associate organization, the services of Meriter Children's Center are available as long as a new parent agreement is signed to reflect the change to the Associate tuition rate.
+When a family member terminates employment with Meriter or a Meriter Associate organization, the services of Meriter Children's Center are available if a new parent agreement is signed to reflect the change to the Associate tuition rate.
 The manager or program coordinator must be notified immediately and provide a two-week written notice.